Kabir Khan (cricketer)

-Background
+Mohammad Kabir Khan (محمد کبير خان; born 12 April 1974) is a Pakistani cricket coach and former player.
+He represented the Pakistan national cricket team from 1994 to 2000 as a left-arm fast bowler, playing four Test and ten One Day International (ODI) matches.

+Khan was appointed head coach of Afghanistan in 2008.
+He resigned in 2010 and briefly coached the United Arab Emirates, before returning to Afghanistan for a further stint from 2011 to 2014.
+He was appointed head coach of Saudi Arabia in 2021.

+Early life

 Kabir Khan was born in Peshawar, Khyber Pakhtunkhwa, Pakistan in 1979.
 He is an ethnic Pashtun.

 Playing career

 A seam bowler with considerable pace, Khan first played on the Sri Lankan tour of 1994–95, and made sporadic one-day appearances for the next six years.
 However, he never established a long-term role in the side, having only participated in ten One Day International, finding it tough to break into a Pakistan side sporting both Wasim Akram and Waqar Younis.
 This was despite a respectable bowling average of just over 25.
 Khan ended up playing 4 Test matches and 10 One Day Internationals for Pakistan.

-He still plays league cricket in the United Kingdom, currently for Stirling County Cricket Club in Scotland as the club's professional.
+He continued playing league cricket in the United Kingdom, including for Stirling County Cricket Club in Scotland as the club's professional.